Statement for Proposals

 To Whom It May Concern:

 The Office of Research Computing provides computational resources for faculty and students at Brigham Young University (BYU).
-Our mission is to facilitate and enhance computationally intensive research at BYU by making available state of the art high performance computing (HPC) resources to campus researchers.
-We seek to assist where department or college resources are inadequate for project demands.
+Our mission is to facilitate and enhance computationally intensive research at BYU by making available state-of-the-art high performance computing (HPC) resources to campus researchers.
+Resources are made available for free to researchers.

-The Office of Research Computing maintains 866 compute nodes (servers) comprising 40,452 processor cores and over 181 TB of memory.
-Most of these resources are functionally divided into five clusters:
+The Office of Research Computing maintains 618 compute nodes (servers) comprising 34,948 processor cores, 351 GPUs, and over 176 TB of memory.
+The following is a non-exhaustive list of generally available resources:

 Different researchers have varying degrees of need for HPC systems.
-Job scheduler policies strive to balance of fairness between the largest and smallest consumers.
+Job scheduler policies strike a balance between the needs of the largest and smallest consumers.

 The Office of Research Computing provides a secure environment for most protected data needs, such as for the processing of Controlled Unclassified Information (CUI).
-Controls are aligned with the requirements of NIST SP 800-171, Department of Defense DFARS 252.204-7008 and 252.204-7012 clauses, as well as other standards.
-The environment also supports several export-control restrictions, including ITAR.
+Controls are aligned with the requirements of NIST SP 800-171, Level 2 of the Department of Defense's Cybersecurity Maturity Model Certification (CMMC), DFARS 252.204-7008 and 252.204-7012 clauses, as well as other standards.
+The environment also supports several export-control restrictions, including ITAR and "U.S. persons only" requirements.
 Protected data services are freely available to researchers after authorization is granted.

 We invite all BYU faculty, students, and affiliated collaborators that have a need for computational resources to request an account.